netsys-lab/mpquic-dmtp-draft/draft-tjohn-quic-multipath-dmtp.md

 --- back

-# Acknowledgments
+# Acknowledgements
 {:numbered="false"}

 The authors thank the QUIC working group and the designers of {{QUIC}}, {{QUIC-MULTIPATH}} and {{QUIC-DTP}} for paving the way for deadline-aware features in QUIC.
-The concept of scheduling data with deadlines over multiple paths builds on numerous discussions around partial reliability, adaptive FEC, and optimal path selection.
+The concept of scheduling data with deadlines over multiple paths builds on numerous discussions about partial reliability, adaptive FEC, and optimal path selection.